Sarah Dijols

 PIMS Earth Sciences Building, 2207 Main Mall, Vancouver, BC V6T 1Z4

-I am a PIMS postdoctoral fellow, at the University of British Columbia.
+I am a PIMS postdoctoral fellow, at the University of British Columbia, working with Julia Gordon.

 My research interests lie at the interface of representation theory and number theory.